-Can Investors Still Rely on 7-8% Annual Returns
+Can Investors Still Rely on 7% to 8% Annual Returns

 The average annual inflation-adjusted return of the S&P 500 between 1928 and 2015 has been about 8.5%, but – as the fine print always reads – past performance isn’t a guarantee of future performance.
 In other words, investors should necessarily rely on a long-term average when calculating how much they need to save or invest for the future.
 In fact, some analysts believe that the performance over the past two decades may have been an anomaly.